28 February 2013

 After her first two albums, she toured the UK but apparently the experience was so overwhelmingly hard that she never again made another tour.
 However, she made 5 great albums in a row - from this, her debut, to Hounds of Love (1985) - what a release history!
 After her fifth studio album she slowed down on the musical production - and in my mind never again made another really great album.

 The Kick Inside is like a rough diamond.
 Even if she had never released any music again, she would by this album only forever be remembered as a shining star and unique performer.
-Many have criticised her theatrical style, which is evident if you watch her early live performance or videos, and it was somewhat out of time, anachronistic, making you think of experimental ballet from late 1960s and early '70s.
+Many have criticised her theatrical style, which is evident if you watch her early live performance or videos, and it was somewhat out of sync with current time.
+I guess, some would call it anachronistic referring to experimental ballet from late 1960s and early '70s, and then you could of course argue that she brought other ways of expression to music, which was anything but old fashioned, which instead put her in the forefront of the scene of popular music.
 Well, she was just so talented and was inspired by many expressions of art.
 She wrote everything on her own and she played several instruments aside from owing an extremely powerful, well-balanced, and unequalled singing voice.
 I have always fancied her music but at times I get sort of full of her style and sound and has to leave it for a while, but only for a period of time, because I always return to these her first albums, which I truly enjoy as musical works of art.
 Naturally, the album is enlisted in various best of album lists comprising the best albums of all time.
+This is really an amazing debut.

 [ allmusic.com 4 / 5 ]